top of page

 The Mission and Concept

-boards, and boots are on average about $10 less than other area shops, for example.
+[the cost] come down in some way."
+Rentals for skis, boards, and boots are about $10 less on average than other area shops, for example.
 A subscription model makes it even more

 affordable and allows customers to keep their equipment for the season.

 So, she banded together with industry veterans Ethan and Chia to create a business that's not your average ski and snowboard shop.
-They currently focus on rentals, service and vintage retro clothing, but hope to expand in the future.
+They currently focus on rentals, service, and vintage retro clothing, but hope to expand in the future.

 A Community Space

-When the team found their expansive space at The Old Rainier Brewery, they knew it had to be more than just a shop.
-I get the sense that Rylie, Ethan and Chia truly want to be a resource for South End communities.
-They chose the location because "most of the people down south, like people in Georgetown, people in Beacon [Hill], or a lot of the South End neighborhoods are very underserved as far as snow stuff goes," noting that folks previously had to drive to West Seattle, Bellevue, or north Seattle neighborhoods.
+They chose the location because "most of the people down south, like people in Georgetown, people in Beacon [Hill], or the other South End neighborhoods are very underserved as far as snow stuff goes," noting that folks previously had to drive to West Seattle, Bellevue, or north Seattle neighborhoods.
 The proximity to I-5 didn't hurt either.
 "People can get their gear and just go," said Rylie.

 Quality Over Quantity